FaolanBig/BigLog/README.md

 > :information_source: Colors are **only applied to console output**.
 When logging to a file or using the cache, colored output is **disabled**.
 If cache logging is flushed to the terminal, `Color_fallback` is used.

+> :information_source: By default, all log levels are enabled.
+You can set minimum log levels for both terminal and file outputs to filter messages.

+> :information_source: Logging to services like **Azure Application Insights** or **Seq** is not supported in this version but it is under development.

 ---

 ## Quick Start